kenichi-shibata/golang-test-http/readme.md

 POSTGRES_ENV_DB_NAME=users
 POSTGRES_ENV_TCP_ADDR=database-1.xxxx.eu-west-1.rds.amazonaws.com
 POSTGRES_ENV_PORT=5432
-POSTGRES_ENV_SSL_MODE=verify-full
+POSTGRES_ENV_SSL_MODE=require
 POSTGRES_ENV_ROOT_CERT=/path/to/rootcert
 ```
 Make sure your database connection encryption is using a known certificate authority otherwise the connection will fail.
-Or you can set the rootcert from the machine to trust the db.
+Or you can set the rootcert from the machine to trust the db via `POSTGRES_ENV_ROOT_CERT=/path/to/rootcert`.
 Or you can set `POSTGRES_ENV_SSL_MODE=disable` but this is highly discouraged.

 `DB_NAME` should already exists using `default` as `DB_NAME` will work but discouragrd for production use.